Ierlandfan/LSC-Camera-FW-5.0.5-Rooting/README.md

 Power off the camera (If on)
 Hold the reset button, power on and keep holding the reset button for 5 seconds After a minute or so port 8090 will be open.
-TBD: Those aother files will probably work to get onvif and telnet going, needs testing.
+TBD: Those other files will probably work to get onvif and telnet going, needs testing.

+Password for port 8090: admin / admin

 (How this was found)